 ii.
 “I know some good people who are very busy indeed in the services of God, and I am very delighted that they should be, but I would caution them against working and never eating.
 They give up attending the means of grace as hearers, because they have so much to do as workers.”
 (Spurgeon)

-c.
-You shall abide at the door of the tabernacle . . . and keep the charge of the Lord.
+e.
+You shall stay at the door of the tabernacle…and keep the charge of the LORD.
 After seven days of living in the tabernacle, they would either love the tabernacle of God and His presence, or they would hate them.

 i.
-If approached with the right heart, their consecration demonstrate the heart of the Psalmist: How lovely is Your tabernacle, O Lord of hosts!
-My soul longs, yes, even faints for the courts of the Lord; My heart and my flesh cry out for the living God.
+If approached with the right heart, their consecration demonstrates the heart of the Psalmist: How lovely is Your tabernacle, O LORD of hosts!
+My soul longs, yes, even faints for the courts of the LORD; My heart and my flesh cry out for the living God.
 (Psalms 84:1-2)